 ~

-We prefer you not be fashionably late, so please arrive 5-10 minutes before your session to give you time to walk down to the barn, fill out/sign our waiver agreement, and settle in.
-If you arrive earlier, you can either check out the town or wait in your car.
+Please arrive 5-10 minutes before your session to give you time to walk down to the barn, fill out/sign our waiver agreement, and settle in.

 ~